What Is Collaborative Divorce?

 The coach helps keep conversations constructive and focused on the spouses’ interests.
 Just because a divorce is collaborative doesn’t mean there aren’t disagreements and high emotions.
 The coach is there to help navigate that, which helps set up the spouses with communication tools that will serve them well into the future, including co-parenting their children.
 Sometimes, coaches meet with the whole team and the spouses together.
 Sometimes, they meet with just the parties together or even one-on-one.
 The collaborative model is flexible, and the team adapts it to each family.

 When there are children, the parenting specialist’s role focuses on them.
-The parenting specialist might help the parties resolve issues related to parenting, including developing a parenting plan specifically designed for the needs of their family.
+The specialist might help the parties resolve parenting issues, including developing a parenting plan specifically designed for their family’s needs.

 Read: Don’t Add Fuel to the Fire: Five Tips for Smoother Communication During Divorce